#REVIEW: Mark Twain (1835-1910)

 Here is the thing, and it’s one of the most wonderful things about literature: I am absolutely certain that I will die without running out of things to read.
 Absolutely certain.
 I will die regretting never having had read something.
 And that’s speaking as someone who reads 125-150 books a year.
 The median number of books read by adults per year in the United States, a number in this case more useful than the average, is five.

 In other words, there are lots and lots and lots and lots and lots of books that high school students could be reading as part of their English classes.
 Several of them are even by Twain.
 Even more are from the same time period as Twain, and cover similarly pedagogically-useful material!
-Relatively fewer guarantee that you’ll have to spend sizeable chunks of your class time debating whether your kids have to or should read the word nigger out loud if for some reason they have to read something out loud.
+Relatively fewer guarantee that you’ll have to spend sizeable chunks of your class time debating whether your kids have to or should read the n-word out loud if for some reason they have to read something out loud.

 (Yes, it’s still useful for high school students to have something read to them from time to time.
 Choral or turn-based reading, maybe not, especially at the class level, but even a class with no out-loud reading at all will surely have to repeat a passage every now and again while discussing it.)